-Line 20 - Complete the Line 24 Worksheet to determine if an amount is required on this line.
-The worksheet calculates the share of distributable income or loss that is to be added to or subtracted from base income.
-If the result of the worksheet is a negative number (loss), it should be written on Line 20 as a positive amount.
-Attach Form IL-2569, Personal Property Replacement Tax (Partners' or shareholders' annual certification), to your Form IL-1120-ST.
+Line 20 - Complete Illinois Schedule B to determine if an amount is required on this line.
+Illinois Schedule B, Column D, Line 8 represents the share of distributable income or loss that is to be added to or subtracted from base income.
+If the total amount on Line 8 is a negative amount (loss), it should be written on Line 20 as a positive amount.
+See Illinois Schedule B, Line 8, and Illinois Schedule B Instructions for more information.
+Attach Illinois Schedule B, Partners' or Shareholders' Identification, to your Form IL-1120-ST.

-Line 21 - Complete the 2006 Illinois Schedule M, Other Additions and Subtractions for Businesses, to figure the correct amount to include on Line 21.
-The following are items that must be added to taxable income and are included on the Schedule M.
+Line 21 - Complete the 2007 Illinois Schedule M, Other Additions and Subtractions (for businesses), to figure the correct amount to include on Line 21.
+Attach a copy of Illinois Schedule M to your Form IL-1120-ST. The following are items that must be added to taxable income and are included on Illinois Schedule M.

-- If you are a regulated investment company, include the excess of the net long-term capital gain for the tax year, over the amount of capital gain dividends designated as such in accordance with IRC Section 852(b)(3)(C) and any amount designated under IRC Section 852(b)(3)(D), attributable to the tax year. - Notes, bonds, debentures, or obligations issued by the Governments of Guam, Puerto Rico, or the Virgin Islands. - Lloyd's plan of operations loss if reported on your behalf on Form IL-1023-C and included in your taxable income. - If you reported income from an asset or activity as business income in prior years, and reported any income from that asset or activity as nonbusiness income on this return, include on this line all deductions you claimed for expenses connected with that income in this year and in your two most recent tax years.
-See Schedule NB, Nonbusiness Income, Line 11, and Schedule NB Instructions for more information.
+- If you are a regulated investment company, include the excess of the net long-term capital gain for the tax year, over the amount of capital gain dividends designated as such in accordance with IRC Section 852(b)(3)(C) and any amount designated under IRC Section 852(b)(3)(D), attributable to the tax year. - Notes, bonds, debentures, or obligations issued by the Governments of Guam, American Samoa, Puerto Rico, the Northern Mariana Islands, or the Virgin Islands. - Lloyd's plan of operations loss if reported on your behalf on Form IL-1023-C and included in your taxable income. - If you reported income from an asset or activity as business income in prior years, and reported any income from that asset or activity as nonbusiness income on this return, include on this line all deductions you claimed for expenses connected with that income in this year and in your two most recent tax years.
+See Illinois Schedule NB, Nonbusiness Income, Line 11, and Illinois Schedule NB Instructions for more information.
+IL-1120-ST Instructions (R-12/07)